 Planned Giving at ACC

-Many Alpena Community College supporters have chosen to make gifts that outlast their own lifetime to secure the future development of the College and continue providing financial resources to its students.
+Many Alpena Community College supporters have chosen to make gifts that outlast their own life to secure the future development of the College and continue providing financial resources to its students.

 Anna and Jesse Besser Legacy Society